dbissell6/Math4Cyber/04_Linear_Algebra.md

 ## Definitions

-A vector is a mathematical object that has both magnitude and direction.
+A **vector** is a mathematical object that has both magnitude and direction.

-A matrix is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns.
+A **matrix** is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns.
 Matrices are used to perform linear transformations, solve systems of linear equations, and represent data.
 Each number in a matrix is called an element.
 The size of a matrix is defined by its number of rows and columns, often referred to as m×nm×n, where mm is the number of rows, and nn is the number of columns.

-A linear transformation is a mapping between two vector spaces that preserves the operations of vector addition and scalar multiplication.
+A **linear transformation** is a mapping between two vector spaces that preserves the operations of vector addition and scalar multiplication.
 Essentially, if you apply a linear transformation to a vector, its direction and/or magnitude are changed in a way that is consistent and predictable across the space.
 Linear transformations can be represented by matrices, making the connection between these concepts very direct.

+3Blue1Brown "Essence of Linear Algebra" `https://youtu.be/fNk_zzaMoSs?si=ZXSooq0jqIq1XweX`

 Start with vectors